udacity/pdsnd_github/README.md

 *end station
 *user type

+and for cities chicago and new york
+*gender
+*birth year

 ### Files used
 *python script: bikeshare.py
 *3 csv files with city data: chicago, new york, washington